operating-function/pallas/README.md

 ## Features

 - **No database code**
    - All application data is automatically persisted, without the need for imports or boilerplate.
-To create a database, you write a pure function.
+To create a database, you write a pure transition function.

 - **Serialize anything, running programs included**
     - Closures can be serialized and stored on-disk, or sent over the wire.
 Programs in mid-execution can be paused, moved to a new machine, and resumed with no impact.
 Open syscalls are included in persisted state and are resumed on reboot.